 First opened in 1934, it has grown from a dozen farmer carts to over 100 shops and restaurants.

 The CBS Television building next door no doubt helps its success.

 Maybe you’ll bump into a TV personality during your visit.

-The Farmers Market is opened til 9pm weekdays, 8pm on Saturday and 7pm on Sunday.
+The Farmers Market is opened till 9pm weekdays, 8pm on Saturday, and 7pm on Sunday.

 25. The Grove Shopping & Entertainment Complex

-The Grove is 57000 square feet of art deco architecture; a mini city within a city solely for shopping, dining and entertaining.
+The Grove is 57000 square feet of art deco architecture.

 If you’re lucky you might even come across a TV Production as the tabloid show Extra is filmed here.